How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 - IMAGE 2: The clubface is square during the downswing.
 It is pointing in the ball’s direction – resulting in the lead wrist being flatter or even slightly flexed (bowed).

-If you have a lot of wrist extension, it is impossible to consistently remove it right before impact.
+If you have a lot of wrist extension, it is common to flip the wrists just before impact.

 Forward Shaft Lean at Impact

-You must ensure forward shaft lean when your golf club reaches the impact position.
-If the shaft is square or even behind the club head, it could change the clubface angle.
-Some golfers will exaggerate this forward shaft lean at setup, which is unnecessary.
+You need to ensure forward shaft lean when your club reaches impact.
+If the shaft is square or trailing behind the clubhead, it can affect the clubface angle.

 Proper Rotation on the Downswing (For Your Body)